flube2/RideTheLightning/README.md

 # RideTheLightning
-Final Group Project for UIC CS 426 with Alan Tran and Matt Kim Formerly known as Storm Saviors
+Final Group Project for UIC CS 426 with Alan Tran and Mat Kim Formerly known as Storm Saviors

 Controls are displayed in the game menu.
 Built for PC.
 Mac may not work correctly and is considered experimental for Mac.